anjasamar/MPSRI-KontrolRelayESP8266WebAPIBased/README.md

 # KontrolRelayESP8266WebAPIBased
-To Decrypt WebAPI Dir File, Please Contact Us On: atsidev.io@gmail.com / Rizkiheripurwanto99@gmail.com
+To Create Project And Get Token Key, Please Login Or Signup On http://atsi.mpsri.skom.id

 # 💫About Me :